Director's Spotlight

 In Buddy Steps Out, Jack King pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.

 To fully appreciate Buddy Steps Out, one must consider the cinematic climate of 1935.
-During this period, United States was undergoing significant artistic shifts, and Jack King was at the forefront of this Animation movement, often challenging established norms.
+During this period, United States was undergoing significant artistic shifts, and Jack King was at the forefront of this Family movement, often challenging established norms.

 | Cinematography | Static |